Wait for server initialization

 Check for server initialization

-You can also check for server initialization with the getLastInitDataRefreshTime
+To check for server initialization, use the getLastInitDataRefreshTime

 method: